PhilAIUK/Coursera-ExploratoryDataAnalysis/README.md

-# Coursera - Exploratory Data Analysis course -
+# Coursera - Exploratory Data Analysis course

-# Week 1 Peer-graded Assignment for the Coursera Exploratory Data Analysis course (Johns Hopkins University)
+## Week 1 Peer-graded Assignment
+- Course: Exploratory Data Analysis (Johns Hopkins University)
+- Files and plots created by PhilAIUK
+- March 2019

 ## Summary of the task
 Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.